Blog

 6. Wheelchair-Accessible Equipment

 Some children can’t transfer out of their wheelchairs, but they still want to play alongside their friends.
 Movement experiences are essential for them to develop coordination and balance.
-Choose a piece of equipment that a person in a wheelchair can easily roll onto, such as our Inclusive Whirl which is a wheelchair-accessible merry-go-round.
+Choose a piece of equipment that a person in a wheelchair can easily roll onto, such as our Inclusive Whirl, which is a wheelchair-accessible merry-go-round.
 Also, consider our Alta Glide Flex an accessible glider.

 As you can see, there are many simple ways to make a new or existing playground accessible and inclusive, as well as plenty of fun!